 The Company is closely monitoring the novel strain of coronavirus (COVID-19) pandemic and its impact on its business.
 The outbreak and continuing spread of COVID-19 has resulted in a substantial curtailment of business activities worldwide and is causing weakened economic conditions, both nationally and globally.
-As part of intensifying efforts to contain the spread of COVID-19, a growing number of state, local and foreign governments have imposed various restrictions on the conduct of business and travel.
+As part of efforts to contain the spread of COVID-19, state, local and foreign governments have imposed various restrictions on the conduct of business and travel.
 Government restrictions, such as stay-at-home orders and quarantines and company remote work policies have led to a significant number of business closures and slowdowns.
 These business closures and slowdowns have already adversely impacted and will likely continue to adversely impact the Company directly, as well as cause its customers and suppliers to slow or stop production, which will likely significantly disrupt the Company's sales, production and supply chain.
-For example, as a result of the COVID-19 pandemic, the Company began to experience decreased demand for its products and services during the six months ended June 30, 2020.
-The Company anticipates a significant decrease in global demand for its products and services during second half of 2020 and beyond.
+For example, as a result of the COVID-19 pandemic, the Company began to experience decreased demand for its products and services during the nine months ended September 30, 2020.
+The Company anticipates a significant decrease in global demand for its products and services during fourth quarter of 2020 and beyond.
 This significant decrease in demand will likely have a material adverse impact on the Company's business, operating results and financial condition.
-The Company has been deemed an essential operation.
-As a result, the Company's facilities continue to operate and are doing so safely, having implemented social distancing and enhanced health, safety and sanitization measures.
-The Company's leadership continues to address the rapidly evolving situation and is adjusting as necessary.
+The Company's facilities continue to operate and are doing so safely, having implemented social distancing and enhanced health, safety and sanitization measures.
+The Company's leadership continues to address the situation and is adjusting as necessary.
 The Company has also implemented necessary procedures to enable a significant portion of its employee base to work remotely.
-As the situation evolves into a more prolonged pandemic, the Company expects the COVID-19 pandemic to have a significant adverse effect on economies and financial markets globally, potentially leading to a significant worldwide economic downturn, which could have a significant adverse effect on the Company's business, operating results and financial condition.
+As the situation continues to evolve into a more prolonged pandemic, the Company expects the COVID-19 pandemic to have a significant adverse effect on economies and financial markets globally, potentially leading to a significant worldwide economic downturn, which could have a significant adverse effect on the Company's business, operating results and financial condition.
 However, the duration of these trends and the magnitude of such impacts cannot be precisely estimated at this time, as they are affected by a number of factors (some of which are outside management's control), including those presented in Part II, Item 1A.
 "Risk Factors" below.
 To partially mitigate the negative impact of the COVID-19 pandemic, the Company implemented cost reduction efforts including furloughing approximately 40% of the Company's workforce, reductions in board and officer compensation, suspension of the Company's contribution to its 401(k) retirement plan and the elimination of all non-essential expenditures.